wy-luke/StableDiffusion-Installer-For-Mac/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/wy-luke/StableDiffusion-Installer-For-Mac/main/sd-installer.sh)"
 ```

+Use mamba to create virtual environment, so it won't conflict with and won't pollute the Python environment in your system.
+Keep your Mac system untouched.
+And the uninstallation script is on the way.

 Theoretically, it should work on both Apple Silicon and Intel CPU with any version of macOS.

 If you encounter any issues or want some new features, feel free to contact me via [here](https://github.com/wy-luke/StableDiffusion-Installer-For-Mac/issues/new).